 - Drug toxicity

-- Abnormal liver enzymes
+- Abnormal or elevated liver enzymes

 - Liver cancer

 There are a variety of reasons for why a child may need a liver transplant.
 Liver transplantation is required when the liver is irreversibly damaged to the point where the liver can not sustain a child’s life or their liver disease is seriously compromising their quality of life (e.g. intractable pruritus).